I absolutely love Christmas.

 40. Check out local Christmas festivities, parades, events, etc~ There’s so much to do throughout the entire month of December.
 Lookup fun activities and enjoy them.

 42. Fresh tree~ Go to a tree farm and cut down your own Christmas tree.
-Be sure to know how to properly care for it to extend it’s life.
+Be sure to know how to properly and safely care for it to extend it’s life.

 43. Craft day~ Make a paper Christmas chain and count down the days until Christmas.
-Look online for craft ideas and have a relaxing, creative night.
+Look online for craft ideas and have a relaxing, creative, fun night.

-45. Volunteer and give back~ Look for ways to be a blessing at your church or a soup kitchen, ring a bell for Salvation Army, or do another service project with your family.
+45. Volunteer and give back~ Look for ways to be a blessing at your church or local charity, ring a bell for Salvation Army, or do another service project with your family.
 Consider making a donation or doing something special for a foster home or orphanage.
 Also, go through your closets and donate unused clothing.

 46. Kindness to the elderly~ Visit a local nursing home and sing Christmas carols and hand out Christmas cards.
 They love visitors!

 47. Play “Dirty Santa”~ Have family and friends buy a gift for $10 or less, get together and take turns having one person open a present…they can choose to open a gift from under the tree or if they like a gift someone else has already opened, they can “steal” it from them (this can happen up to 3 times).